langyizhao/lift-local-tests/README.md

 * `markdown comment` -> generates a comment with a markdown header
 * `markdown code snippet` -> generates a comment with a code snippet

+# License

+This code is dual-licensed under the terms of the MIT and Apache 2.0 Licenses